ethvnw/com4525-genesys/GETTING_STARTED.md

 # Getting started

-## Additional configs
+## Additional configuration
-This template has most config set up already to work with our servers.
+This template has most configuration set up already to work with our servers.
 There are however a few additional tweaks you need to make specific to your project.

 ### Sentry config
-Before you start your group project, you will get an invitation to set up an account on Sentry (https://sentry.shefcompsci.org.uk/).
-Sentry is a tool we use to report errors on server, if any errors occurred on your site, you will get an email notification about it.
+Before you start your group project, you will get an invitation to set up an account on Sentry ([https://sentry.shefcompsci.org.uk/](https://sentry.shefcompsci.org.uk/)).
+Sentry is a tool we use to report errors on server when you application is deployed to a non-development environment - if any errors occur on your site, you will get an email notification about it.

-Once you have set up the account, you can create a project.
-By the end of the process you should get a `DSN` code.
+Once you have set up the account, you will have access to a pre-created team project.
+Within your project settings, you will be given a `DSN` (very similar to a website URL).
 You will need to replace the `REPLACE_WITH_YOUR_DSN` part in `config/initializers/sentry.rb` with this code.

 ### Deployment config
-When the QA and demo server for your group project is ready, you can find the details on https://info.shefcompsci.org.uk/genesys/
+When you are ready to deploy your application to QA or demo, you need to update some deployment configuration for your team.
+This can be found on the info site: [https://info.shefcompsci.org.uk/genesys/](https://info.shefcompsci.org.uk/genesys/).

-Once these details are available, you need to include them in your deployment config file.
-I.e. you need to replace `QA_SERVER` and `QA_USER` in `config/deploy/qa.rb` to the ones provided on the info page, and also replace `PUT_APP_URL_HERE` in `config/environments/qa.rb` to the URL of your QA site.
-Same needs to be done to `config/deploy/demo.rb` and `config/environments/demo.rb`.
+For deployment to the QA environment, you will need to replace `QA_SERVER` and `QA_USER` in `config/deploy/qa.rb` with the ones provided on the info page, and also replace `PUT_APP_URL_HERE` in `config/environments/qa.rb` with the URL of your QA site.

+You will need to do the same to `config/deploy/demo.rb` and `config/environments/demo.rb` before deploying to the demo environment.

 ### Email config
-If you need to send out emails from your application, you will need to add the following config to your `config/application.rb`, inside the `class Application < Rails::Application ... end` block:
+Before you can send out emails from your application, you will need to add the following config to your `config/application.rb`, inside the `class Application < Rails::Application ... end` block:
 ```
 config.action_mailer.smtp_settings = {
   address:              'mailhost.shef.ac.uk',